mthayer2/VisualizationForceDirectedGraph/README.md

 * Allowing the user to explore the graph - Zoom features and orbiting the entire graph
 * Selecting a specific node to pop up its information and highlighting only its connected nodes to improve readability.

+## Demo
+The picture shows an example of a medium sized force directed graph with 50 data points.
+Click the following picture to go to a Demo video on youtube that shows a large graph(500 data points), medium graph(50 data points), and a small graph(10 data points).

 <a href="https://www.youtube.com/watch?v=NCek6mg-cnU" target="_blank"><img src="https://github.com/storm-king/VisualizationForceDirectedGraph/blob/master/MediumSizeGraph.png"
 alt="Medium Size Graph" width="500" height="500" border="10" /></a>